code-iai/iai_donbot/iai_donbot_bringup/README.md

 - ``roslaunch iai_donbot_bringup donbot_with_sun_fingers.launch``
 - start rviz and localize robot
 - on touchpad start remove control app (you may have to restart donbots launch file afterwards)
 - make sure you don't run out of battery! it damages them!
 They last about 6-8hours, depending on what you do.
+The launch file starts a watchdog and will print warnings, if you have to recharge.

 ## Troubleshooting
 - cameras don't work